-1,217
+Units sold 1,217

-\$1,700
+Sale price each \$1,700

-46,672
+Total labor hours 46,672

-\$12/hour
+Wage rate \$12/hour

-\$60,000
+Total materials \$60,000

-\$4,000
+Total energy \$4,000

 Calculate the productivity in sales revenue/labor expense.

 We have to do some interim calculations here.
 Sales revenue is calculated by multiplying units sold by the unit sales price.
 Labor expense is calculated by multiplying labor hours by the wage rate.